achille1789/wms-bnu-ltd/my-website/docs/updates.md

 Extends `EntityData` to specify the necessary data for a supplier.

-### User Class

-Implements the `IUser` interface and extends `Entity` to represent user entities.

-### UserData Class

-Extends `EntityData` to specify the necessary data for a user.

 ## Interfaces

+### ICustomer Interface

+Defines the method to add a new customer entity.

 ### ISupplier Interface

 Defines the method to add a new supplier entity.

-### IUser Interface

-Defines methods to add a new user entity and retrieve user-specific data.

 ## Package Structure

-- **backend**: Contains the main classes for managing users and suppliers.
+- **backend**: Contains the main classes for managing customers and suppliers.
 - **backend.entities**: Contains entity-related classes and interfaces.

 This documentation provides an overview of the public APIs and features available in the current codebase.
 For further details, refer to the source code and comments within each class.